VedhRKannan/Stereochemical-Assesments/README.md

 - Python 3.x
 - Dependencies:
-  - [Biopython, numpy, matplotlib, math]
+  - Biopython
+  - Numpy
+  - Matplotlib
+  - Math

 Please ensure that the necessary dependencies are installed before running the scripts.